Simple gardening tips for those with limited mobility

 As mentioned previously, there are many benefits linked to gardening as it has been found to help those suffering from Alzheimer’s disease.
 There are lots of other benefits as Gardening Know How’s editor Nikki Tilley, explains: “Gardening promotes both physical and mental health benefits for all ages, but especially for older gardeners.
 It helps develop a range of motion, promotes hand-eye coordination and increases strength and balance.
 Just being outside in the fresh air can do wonders for relieving stress, reducing depression and stimulating the senses.
 Growing and nurturing plants often leads to a sense of pride and accomplishment too.

 “Gardening connects you with others as well as with nature.
-This healthy hobby is one that can be enjoyed and practiced by everyone in the family and at any age – you’re never too young or old to start.”
+This healthy hobby is one that can be enjoyed and practised by everyone in the family and at any age – you’re never too young or old to start.”

 Thrive, the gardening charity for those with disabilities, says there are lots of other benefits: